 To sum it up, the main benefits of API testing:

-- Start your testing before the front-end is ready and fix logic-related bugs much cheaper.
+- You can start testing before the front-end is ready and fix logic-related bugs much cheaper;

-- Make it easier to scale up your system (if all the business rules are implemented via APIs).
+- Make it easier to scale up your system (if all the business rules are implemented via APIs); and

 In its simplest form, API testing involves sending API calls and checking their responses.

 An API can return data in different formats of which JSON and XML are the most popular, a Pass/Fail status, or a call to other APIs.